This blog post was updated on August 11, 2021.

 Lake Havasu City

 The capital of the Amazonas State, Manaus is set at the confluence point of the Solimões and Negro Rivers, the main tributaries of the Amazon River.
 Excursions into the rainforest are the key reasons to visit the city of three million people, but there is an impressive number of attractions in and around Manaus including several colonial architectural gems; a highly regarded zoo; the ‘in-town jungle’ of Mindu Park; and the Meeting of Waters, where the dark Negro River and the muddy brown Solimões verge and flow together side by side without mixing for nearly four miles.
-Just south of the Equator, temperatures here rarely dip below 80°F or hit 90°F, and tropical humidity can be expected any time you visit.
+Just south of the Equator, flights to Brazil will land you in temperatures that rarely dip below 80°F or hit 90°F, and tropical humidity can be expected any time you visit.

 The tiny island city-state of Singapore packs a major wallop as a hot place to visit.
 Located one degree north of the Equator, Singapore stays warm all year with a daily temperature range of 73-87°F. The city is famous for its street food and for being a melting pot of cultures.
 Markets such as Tanjong Pagar and Tiong Bahru Market & Food Centre, Little India, Gluttons Bay, Maxwell Food Centre, Satay Street, and Lau Pa Sat ensure foodies will be satisfied, while sightseers will love its many attractions (most of which are free to visit), including the Buddha Tooth Relic Temple and Museums, Singapore Botanical Gardens, and its many national museums.
 And, of course, there’s always the beach or a swimming pool close by!